 - We have created and shared information about the typical demand for each peak train service at your station via the tool above.
 These are aimed at giving customers an overview of how busy each peak train is at your station.

 We’ve built a tool as a guide to finding out what carriages might have seats on trains arriving in London on a typical morning.

-Add your departure station, time and hit search to see estimated capacity of trains as they arrive at each station.
+Our busiest period is the morning peak between the hours of 07:00 and 10:00 for arrivals into Fenchurch Street.
+To look at how busy the services are during these times, add your departure station, time and hit search to see the estimated capacity of trains as they arrive at each station.

 This information is not live, it is intended as a guide.
 We have created this information based average capacity of trains arriving in London between 7-10 am, Tuesdays and Thursdays during a typically busy four week period.
 It does not reflect day to day fluctuations in passengers travel patterns.